Keeping the house clean while homeschooling is a constant challenge! Someone is home and living in my house all the time.

 Hang the Weekly Motivated Moms List

-Motivated Moms is an excellent method of getting the house clean each week.
+Motivated Moms is an awesome method of getting the house clean each week.
 You can clearly see what needs to be done and over the year it rotates through the needed deep cleaning.
-It’s also super motivating to check off completed tasks each day.

-Give Motivated Moms a try and experience the motivation of a simple checklist.
+Click to check out Motivated Moms and experience the motivation of a simple checklist.